gstinoco/mGFD/README.md

 All the codes are distributed under MIT License on [GitHub](https://github.com/gstinoco/mGFD) and are free to use, modify, and distribute giving the proper copyright notice.

 ## Description :memo:
-This repository proposes a way to achieve approximations to various Partial Differential Equations in two dimensions over regions that can range from regular (CUA) to highly irregular (ENG).
+This repository proposes a way to achieve approximations to various Partial Differential Equations in two dimensions on highly irregular regions.

 For this, the proposed method uses a Generalized Finite Differences Method for the numerical solution on unstructured clouds of points.

+Examples of solving various problems in an irregular region can be found below

 <table border="0">
     <tr>